-1. Go to your MyBlugold CampS account and sign your online PPA for the term during which you will be abroad, just as if you were going to be on campus.
+- 1. Go to your MyBlugold CampS account and sign your online PPA for the term during which you will be abroad, just as if you were going to be on campus.
 NO ONE in your program can be registered for study abroad until EVERYONE signs their PPA.
-A delay in registration can have significant consequences for students who use financial aid.
-Therefore, please sign your online PPA for your term abroad as soon as it is available!

-2. Pay any outstanding tuition and fees for the term prior to departure.
-Until you do, you cannot be registered for your study abroad program.

-- 3. You do not need to complete any other registration at UWEC for your study abroad program. - 4.
+A delay in registration can have significant consequences for students who use financial aid. - 2.
+Pay any outstanding tuition and fees for the term prior to departure.
+Until you do, you cannot be registered for your study abroad program. - 3.
+You do not need to complete any other registration at UWEC for your study abroad program. - 4.
 Once your PPA is signed, and all outstanding UWEC bills are paid, the Registrar's staff will register you for your program under a temporary course number for the term.